pinohu/DYNASTY/ohu-legacy-codex/templates/TEMPLATE_CREATION_GUIDE.md

 ---

-*This guide is version 1.0 and was created for the The Legacy Codex.*
+*This guide is version 1.0 and was created for the Legacy Codex.*